SantaClaas/elmish-web-components/README.md

 - Use :blank pseudo selector to try fix styling of outlined input when autofilled
 - Follow guidelines https://docs.joinmastodon.org/api/guidelines
   - Use link header with rel="next" from mastodon api for pagination
+- Add ⚖️ licenses page and find out how to include license in source code

 ## A Note on Performance